DataDog/integrations-core/process/README.md

 ### Metrics notes

-The following metrics are not available on Linux or OSX:
+The following metrics are not available on Linux or macOS:
-- Process I/O metrics are **not** available on Linux or OSX since the files that the Agent reads (`/proc//io`) are only readable by the process's owner.
+- Process I/O metrics are **not** available on Linux or macOS since the files that the Agent reads (`/proc//io`) are only readable by the process's owner.
 For more information, [read the Agent FAQ][6].

 The following metrics are not available on Windows:
 - `system.cpu.iowait`